marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 📍 Based in **Las Palmas de Gran Canaria, Spain**, I connect with both local and international communities.

 If you’d like to collaborate, share ideas, or explore common projects, feel free to [get in touch](/contact/).

+---

+## 🚧 About this Website

+This website is my attempt to maintain an up-to-date digital footprint of my personal brand.
+Its purpose is to connect with peers, share ideas, explore collaboration opportunities,
+and hopefully give something back from what I’ve learned so far in this journey.

+It’s an ongoing exercise to:
+- keep writing about the things I love — technology, languages, lifelong learning, and some of my passions too
+- refresh and practice front-end, Markdown, and Git skills
+- shape a personal, media-agnostic digital space

+---

+### ©️ Credits

+This site is built with [GitHub Pages](https://docs.github.com/en/pages) and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) Jekyll theme.
+It provides a simple, ad-free design that lets me focus on content while learning along the way.